-Water-quality samples were collected from the Parrot Park well only during 2008.
+Water-quality samples were collected from the Parrot Park well only during 2009.
 Figure 5-8a shows concentration trends for cadmium and copper over time for this site, while figure 5-8b shows arsenic and zinc concentrations over time.
-Arsenic concentrations exceed the MCL and cadmium concentrations have exceeded the MCL historically; however, cadmium concentrations declined in 2008 to levels below the MCL.
-Concentrations increased for arsenic while decreasing in the other three analytes shown on figures 5-8a and 5-8b for 2008.
+Arsenic and cadmium concentrations exceed the MCL.
+Cadmium concentrations declined in 2008 to levels below the MCL; while sample results in 2009 were well above the MCL.
+Concentrations increased for arsenic and cadmium while decreasing in the other two analytes shown on figures 5-8a and 5-8b for 2009.

 Figure 5-7.
-Average daily water-level elevations hydrograph for the Belmont Well #1.
+Hydrograph showing average daily water-level elevations for the Belmont Well #1.